ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-20.md

 ### Scope

-This section describes the national extension for the Swiss EPR of the Send Audit Resource Request Message – RESTful interaction [ITI-20] transaction defined in the RESTful ATNA profile which is currently prepared as IHE Trial Implementation with the working title” Add RESTful ATNA (Query and Feed)”.
+This section describes the national extension for the Swiss EPR of the Send Audit Resource Request Message – RESTful interaction [ITI-20] transaction defined in the RESTful ATNA profile which is currently prepared as IHE Trial Implementation with the working title ”Add RESTful ATNA (Query and Feed)”.
 The Audit Record Repository SHALL support the ATX: FHIR Feed Option.

 ### Actor Roles